merenlab/anvio/anvio/docs/programs/anvi-rename-bins.md

-This program **creates a new %(collection)s from the %(bin)ss in another %(collection)s with specific guidelines.** This is especially helpful when you want to merge multiple collections later or share your project with someone, and you want all of your bins to have nicer names than the default `bin_01`, `bin_02`, etc. based on the order you binned them in.
+This program **creates a new %(collection)s from the %(bin)ss in another collection with specific guidelines.** This is especially helpful when you want to merge multiple collections later or share your project with someone, and you want all of your bins to have nicer names than the default `bin_01`, `bin_02`, etc. based on the order you binned them in.

 So let's take a look at what this program can do with a simple example.

 ### Example 1: Renaming all bins in a collection

 Let's say you have a collection called `MY_COLLECTION`, which has four bins: `really`, `bad`, `bin`, and `names`.
-These names just won't do.
-Let's get to renaming all of these things.
+These names just won't do, so let's get to renaming.
 To rename all of my bins and put them into a collection called `SURFACE_OCEAN_SAMPLES`, you could run

 {{ codestart }}
 anvi-rename-bins -c %(contigs-db)s \